marsdrums/test-tutorial/visual-quality/index.md

 Max is designed to have a "default" lighting setup.
 If you start from an empty patch and create a 3D object, it looks illuminated, even if there's no {jit.gl.light} in the patch.
 Behind the scenes, Max applies a white hemispere light comping from above.
 This is a convinient way to quickly sketch your scene, before worring about lighting setup.
 Once you instanciate a {jit.gl.light} object, this default light disappears, and gets overwritten by the light(s) you decided to put in the scene.
 While the removal of the default light is automatic when instanciating a {jit.gl.light} objects, that's not the case when using a {jit.gl.environment}.

 > [!WARNING]
-> If you want to use image-based lighting ONLY (without any {jit.gl.light}), you must intanciate a "dummy" light with @diffuse = 0.
-0. 0.
-1. to override the default hemisphere light.
+> If you want to use image-based lighting ONLY (without any {jit.gl.light}), you must intanciate a "dummy" light with @diffuse 0 0 0 to override the default hemisphere light.

 ![](./images/visual-quality_042.png)

-This image should be illuminated only by the dark environment, but it doesn't work without putting in the patch a "dummy" black light to override the default hemisphere light.
+This image should be illuminated only by the dark environment, but it doesn't work without the "dummy" black light overriding the default hemisphere light.

 # Shadows

 # Antialiasing
 # Lighting setup
 # Give a sense of scale